Tegarde/sprint4_UPSkill/Documentation/Use Cases/UC11/README.md

 _As a user, I want to add posts to my favorites, so that I can easily access them later_

+### Acceptance Criteria

+1. The user must be logged in.
+2. The favorite post should be stored in the database.

 ### [Back to Use Cases](../README.md)